What are the characteristics of this option strategy?

 In what volatility regime (i.e VIX level) would this strategy be optimal?

 This strategy typically works best when volatility levels are relatively low.
 This is because when volatility is high, the extrinsic value (time value) of the options increases substantially.
-This makes it more difficult to create a net credit when the strategy is established, thus making it more difficult for the strategy to be profitable.
+Put skew usually makes the downside protection the more expensive side, so it becomes harder to find a call whose premium fully pays for the put at a strike the investor is willing to sell at.
+The collar can still be put on, but the call has to be sold closer to the money, which tightens the cap on the upside.

 How do I adjust this strategy when the trade goes against me?
 And how easy or difficult is this strategy to adjust?